Skip to main content

 Our Volunteer Fire Department

 The Volunteer Fire Department has two paid positions, (Fire Chief & Assistant Fire Chief) and approximately 18 volunteers from the West Marin community.
-The Fire Department responds to eemergancy calls within the Inverness Service Area and is dispatched as needed to support neighboring agencies.
+The Fire Department responds to emergency calls within the Inverness Service Area and is dispatched as needed to support neighboring agencies.
 Volunteers attend monthly training drills and frequent CERT training with Marin County Fire.

 Our Watershed